 Meon Valley Federation

 We aim to ensure all pupils’ attendance is as good as possible but understand that there are occasions when absence is unavoidable.
+Please find our Attendance Policy on our Policies page.

 Authorised absences

-Absences which are unavoidable or for which the head teacher has given consent are known as ‘authorised absences’ and will be recorded as such.
+Absences which are unavoidable or for which the head teacher has given prior consent are known as ‘authorised absences’ and will be recorded as such.
 These may occur when a child is ill, has a medical appointment or where there are exceptional circumstances which may necessitate your child being absent.
 Please let us know about such circumstances and we will deal with them sympathetically.

 Unauthorised absences